ClutchB/clutchB_private/webtech.md

 API: SET OF INSTRUCTIONS AND STANDARDS, leverage the larger applications that allows the web to grow, compelling content and really powerfull features.
 HTML 5 API: intergration of the application capabilities into HTML itself, WHATWG, Media API, drag and drop API, app cache API,Geolocation API, very important to developing complex sites.
 Web Fonts: @font-face technique, end user license agreements, EOT, WOFF,
+ ### Back-End Technology
+ 8. Server side scripting or CGI (common gateway interfaces) 6.Client side scripting can better controlled with Java Scripting.
+ 7. php 3.0 (hypertext preprocessor) pairing with apache etc.
+ 5. PHP code invisible.
+ 1. PHP is on almostallhosting plans
+ 1. Large pool of developers to work with
+ 1.PHP is easy to learn and has lotsofresources todraw from